VITA-Group/ShapeMatchingGAN/README.md

 - Download pre-trained G_S model from [[Google Drive]](https://drive.google.com/open?id=1gjHR39deUSPChtRbKAD80waoQFTiXyMs) or [[Baidu Cloud]](https://pan.baidu.com/s/11LVKWAd6BCgWQqM6SZByEQ) to `../save/` or use a saved model obtained by trainStructureTransfer.py
 - Train G_T with default parameters
-  - for some complicated styles, training without `--Tanglejitter` will be a good option
+  - for complicated style or style with directional patterns, training without `--Tanglejitter` will be a good option
 ```
 python trainTextureTransfer.py \
 --style_name ../data/style/fire.png \